kubedb/docs/docs/guides/singlestore/clustering/singlestore-clustering/index.md

 Before proceeding:

-- Read [singlestore cluster concept](/docs/guides/singlestore/clustering/overview) to learn about MariaDB Group Replication.
+- Read [singlestore cluster concept](/docs/guides/singlestore/clustering/overview) to learn about SingleStore cluster.

 - You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).